shspears/shspears.github.io/posts/ROS2/2020-05-05-basic-ros2-gps-node-still-a-work-in-progress.markdown

 ---

 # This is a basic ROS2 Node using the C++ ROS Client Library
-- The code can be found [here](#code).
+- The code can be found [here](#code) .
-- The CMakeList file can be found [here](#cmakelist).
+- The CMakeList file can be found [here](#cmakelist) .
 > The purpose is to connect to a GPS sensor (which is connected to a RS232-USB converter that is connected to the /dev/ttyUSB0 port)
 > I was just trying to use the [serial driver](https://github.com/RoverRobotics-forks/serial-ros2) provided by WJWood.
-> It took a little *Friggin* around with the CMakeList.txt file to get it to compile properly.
+> It took a little _Friggin_ around with the CMakeList.txt file to get it to compile properly.
 I will add the contents of that file later

 # Code